syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Add-custom-label-to-SfCartesianChart-axis.md

 # Add custom label to SfCartesianChart axis

 ChartAxis provides the OnCreateLabels override method to add custom label to chart axis. [`OnCreateLabels`]() method called whenever new labels are generated in chart axis.
+The following properties are available in chart axis to customize the axis labels.

+* VisibleLabels - This property of the chart axis can be used to get Observable Collection of visible axis labels.

+* VisibleMaximum - This property of the chart axis can be used to get the double value that represents the maximum observable value of the axis range.

+* VisibleMinimum - This property of the chart axis can be used to get the double value that represents the minimum observable value of the axis range.

 {% tabs %}